mmarp/mesa/README.md

 #### _Full Stack Web App project

-Dividing your bill was never that easy!
+Splitting your bill was never that easy!

 ## Introduction